 The object of the game is to fill up a vertical grid with puzzle pieces.
 But what makes this puzzle different, is that the grid needs to be filled up on both sides!
 Every puzzle piece has two parts that are longer and that fit inside the holes of the grid.
 This way the puzzle pieces can be placed vertically, but it also means that you can’t place any puzzle pieces on the flip side of these protruding parts.
 It was very hard to find a set of puzzle pieces that filled the grid completely on both sides, without leaving any holes uncovered.
 This was much harder than anticipated and at times I wondered if it would be possible at all.
 In order to have enough challenges and variation in the final product I needed enough different ways to fill up the grid.
 At last I found a set with 11 puzzle piece.
 All pieces are different from each other, except for the 2 pink ones.The places on the grid that are empty on both sides of the grid are in the challenge indicated by a black circle.
 It would have been more logical to make them white, but this looked more confusing.
 Solving the challenges was easier than expected, except for the MASTER and WIZARD levels.
 Just like IQ-Link the position of the puzzle pieces that were given in the challenge, give you a lot of hints to place the next puzzle piece.
 But it does take some time to get used to the fact that you have two sides to fill up.
 But I seldom needed to rotate the game to see how the other side looked like.

-Just make sure that you play this game on a stable, horizontal surface.
-You can’t play it when holding it in your hand, because puzzle pieces sometimes will drop down from the vertical grid if the game is tilted.
 The game includes 60 challenges.
 All puzzle pieces and the challenge booklet can be stored inside the game itself afterwards.
 When you buy the product, you are looking at the transparent bottom behind the window box and the grid will act as a lid.